blurayne/scripts/README.md

 - Download full files
   - automatic, never or forced
   - save those files to a local directory (for further processing)
-  - our output as tarball
+  - or output as tarball
 - Different output formats
   - Just list projects involved
   - Just list all files involved